Winter Weather Guide

 - Transit service alerts regarding detours or temporary bus stop closures and real-time bus locations are available on third-party apps like Transit and Google Transit on desktop.

-- Mark the routes you use as favorites and receive service alert push notifications.
+- Pin the routes you use often and receive service alert push notifications.